toxydose/pnwgen/README.md

 It means that the custom prefixes will be switched automatically, and all of generated output you will find in one wordlist file.
 This feature differs this script from most other generators, where you have to "set prefix => generate => wait => set prefix => generate => wait => merge two wordlists".

+-Prefixes submitted to the file should not start from '#' since it will be considered as a commend.
+If you need to add prefix starting from '#' please use command line argument.

 -If you want to generate the raw sequence without any prefix, the next line after comment in "prefix.txt" should be empty.